Design Summer Camp For Kids & Teens – 2026

 100 W Portola Ave, Los Altos CA 94022

 • *Jun 29-Jul 2 is a four-day week (July 3rd holiday).
 Curriculum adjusted appropriately.
-Rates prorated when ‘added to cart’.
+Rates prorated when ‘added to bag’.

 • Please review the waitlist policy (below) for classes designated "Waitlist".